Do you want to know more about our treks and tours?

 NEW SOUTH WALES

 I also joined a local gym and was able to modify my training.
 I was also walking my local course of 9.2 km which had a reasonable elevation on which I was able to increase my backpack load to build up my endurance.
-I must admit I did have a setback from my training as I managed to damage my achilles due to the increase work load.
+I must admit I did have a setback from my training as I managed to damage my Achilles due to the increased workload.
 After many consultations with my physio and dry needle therapy, I was able to work out the correct method of exercise and ankle bracing I was able to move onwards with the minimum amount of discomfort.

 I have the greatest admiration for the group of porters and were lucky enough to be able to work and play with them.
 To see a porter load up his pack with about 23kg, and with one hand assist his trekker, and whilst in the other hold a plastic shopping bag with 2 dozen eggs and not break one egg.